side menu

 3. Restore data on external storage.

-4. Update BRIX Enterprise application parameters.
+4. Update BRIX On-Premises application parameters.

 After migrating databases to external storages, system reactivation is required.